-Based on our experience conducting the survey on over 100 campuses in recent years, we’ve developed several additional research opportunities.
+Based on our experience conducting the survey on over 150 campuses over the past 10 years, we’ve developed several additional research opportunities.

 First, in order to examine changes over time, we offer a longitudinal (or repeated measures) option, whereby we conduct the survey 2 or more times with the same sample of students.
 This allows for the examination of changes in mental health and other factors within individuals.